Greeting Card Poet

 Writing With Metaphors: Definition, Examples, List

-To understand how to use a metaphor to express yourself will make you a better writer.
+Understanding how to use a metaphor to express yourself will make you a better writer.
 Well-written metaphors make your sentences or verses more interesting and engaging.

 Metaphor Definition